 This is precisely the goal and impact that the Crohn’s and Colitis Foundation’s aims to make: “Achieving remission for all IBD Patients, as we search for cures.”
 Which is why we’re raising money to help them do just that.

 Crohn’s and Colitis Foundation Benefit

-On July 31st, Rejuvenate You will be hosting an open house benefit to raise money for the Crohn’s and Colitis Foundation.
-If you’re in the Columbus area, come say hello and get discounted Power Up IV therapy + an oxygen therapy or massage chair freebie!
-And remember, our infusions are phenomenal for people withe Crohn’s and Colitis, but you don’t have to have an autoimmune disease to take them.
-Come on down and enjoy deeply discounted infusions, massages, and oxygen therapy — all while supporting a great cause!
+On July 31st, Rejuvenate You hosted an open house benefit to raise money for the Crohn’s and Colitis Foundation.
+Thank you to everyone who came to say hello and get their discounted Power Up IV therapy + oxygen therapy or massage chair freebie!

 Remember: while our infusions can be phenomenal for people with Crohn’s and Colitis, you do NOT have to have an autoimmune disease to benefit from them!